Q&As on changes to livestock identification tag codes

 In future, it will be a requirement to identify Camelid and Cervid animals with a form of identification bearing the code ‘XI’.
 This is not a change to old tags, but rather a new requirement to have these animal identified as per the requirements of the AHL.

-Answer – It will be a mandatory requirement to tag all newborn cattle, sheep and goats with new ‘XI’ prefixed tags from the switchover date in January 2025.
-Cattle born and tagged before this date may be tagged with the old ‘UK’ tags and have the details logged onto the NIFAIS system before the switchover date in January 2025.
+Answer – It will be a mandatory requirement to tag all newborn cattle, sheep and goats with new ‘XI’ prefixed tags from the switchover date on 27th January 2025.
+Cattle born and tagged before this date may be tagged with the old ‘UK’ tags and have the details logged onto the NIFAIS system before the switchover date.
+DAERA recommends that 'XI' prefixed tags are applied to newborn animals from week commencing 24th June 2024, particularly if it is likely that the animal will be exported in the future.

-20. Question – What about stocks of tags bearing the ‘UK’ prefix?
+6. Question – What about stocks of tags bearing the ‘UK’ prefix from January 2025?

 Answer – Yes, tag manufacturers and suppliers have been informed about the new code and will make the necessary changes to their systems to accommodate the new ‘XI’ prefix on tags.
-Tag suppliers will not be in a position to commence issuing tags with the new code until instructed to do so by DAERA.
-A date for the commencement of issuing of new tags has not been confirmed by DAERA as yet.
+Tag suppliers will not be in a position to commence issuing tags with the new code until week commencing 24th June 2024.

 Back to top